ReedBTC/Grassroots-Quarterly/README.md

   - If you have access to a well endowed lightning node on your phone, set daily or weekly transfer limits
   - Do not keep bitcoin on an exchange that you can access from your phone or set withdraw limits or white-listed addresses
 - Consider adopting a geographically distributed multisig setup for your bitcoin cold storage
 - Pay attention.
-If you notice people watching people arrive or leave take additional precautions, warn others, or change the way you list or advertise your meetup
+If you notice someone watching people arrive or leave take additional precautions, warn others, or change the way you list or advertise your meetup
 - If you start a telegram or signal group, be aware of scammers and impersonators who will join the group and try to get people to send them bitcoin
+  - It can be a good practice not to share your telegram link publically... just share it in person when new people join.

 Operating in the real world always comes with real world risks and bitcoiners are not the only group that is susceptible to these types of risks.
 Opsec is important for everyone, but remember that as a bitcoin meetup organizer you are advertising yourself to the world as a leader of a group focused on the best performing financial asset in history.

-Taking on more responsibility and accountability can be extremely rewarding, but almost always comes with risk.
+Taking on more responsibility and accountability can be extremely rewarding, but almost always comes with additional risk.

 # **How to Start a Bitcoin Meetup**